-Research and development expenses primarily consist of costs associated with our research and development activities, preclinical activities, and clinical development of itolizumab (EQ001).
+Research and development expenses primarily consist of costs associated with our non-clinical research and clinical development of itolizumab (EQ001).
 Our research and development expenses include:

-- salaries and other related costs, including stock-based compensation and benefits, for personnel in research and development functions; - external research and development expenses incurred under arrangements with third parties, such as consultants and advisors for research and development; - costs of services performed by third parties, such as contract research organizations, or CROs, that conduct research and development and preclinical activities on our behalf; - costs related to preparing and filing three INDs with the FDA and other regulatory interactions and submissions; - external expenses related to chemistry, manufacturing, and controls (CMC) and supply of drug product; and - costs related to general overhead expenses such as travel, insurance and rent expenses associated with our research and development activities.
+- salaries and other related costs, including stock-based compensation and benefits, for personnel in research and development functions; - external research and development expenses incurred under arrangements with third parties, such as consultants and advisors for research and development; - costs of services performed by third parties, such as contract research organizations, or CROs, that conduct research and development activities on our behalf; - costs related to preparing and filing three INDs with the FDA and other regulatory interactions and submissions; - pharmacovigilance costs related to global drug safety monitoring and reporting; - external expenses related to chemistry, manufacturing, and controls (CMC) and supply of drug product; and

+• costs related to general overhead expenses such as travel, insurance, rent expenses, lab supplies and equipment associated with our research and development activities.